alisw/alisw.github.io/git-tutorial.markdown

 branch.
 The workflow is simpler, but it has limitations you need to know.

 * **If you work on one feature at a time** this is enough.
-When you open the pull request, though, you will have to wait until it is accepted and merged before starting developing new features.
+When you open the pull request, though, you will have to _wait until it is accepted and merged_ before starting developing new features.
+This is because each pull request is tied to your remote `master`, and if you push to it you are updating the _existing_ pull request.
+For the same reason, if you follow this workflow _you cannot open multiple pull requests at the same time_ because you need multiple branches for that.
 * **If you need to work on multiple features at the same time** then you will need to work with [multiple branches (advanced documentation)](/git-advanced#work-with-multiple-branches).

+> It is important to stress that if you have an open (not yet merged) pull
+> request following this simplified workflow and you push new changes, then
+> **the open pull request gets updated and tests will start over!**

 ## Create a pull request